-Frequently when interviewing candidates, I’m asked what it’s like to be an engineer at 10up and what aspects of the job I’ve liked best over the past 6+ years and I usually go into the story of my own experience.
-Since I seem to repeat this story so frequently, I thought I’d document my experiences for others who may be curious or thinking about 10up as their possible next career step.
+Frequently when I meet with candidates during interviews, I’m asked what it’s like to be an engineer at 10up and what aspects of the job I’ve enjoyed most over the past 6+ years.
+I usually go into the story of my own personal experience of how I got to 10up and the things I’ve found unique.
+Since I seem to repeat this story so frequently, I figured I should write about my experiences for others who may be curious or thinking about 10up as their possible next career step.

 Prior to working at 10up, I was a full-stack web developer, working as Web Manager/Senior Web Developer at beautiful Colby College, where I was able to gain a lot of experience building complex web projects and even some iPhone apps for the college.
-I was managing a small web development team that supported the entire college’s websites, and am proud of the work that we accomplished, especially considering how many websites we supported (over 100).
+I managed and was a developer for a small web dev team that supported all of the college’s public websites, and am proud of the work that we accomplished, especially considering how many websites we supported (over 100).

-One of the major projects we took on was choosing a new college-wide web CMS, and after many user groups and a lot of research, we chose WordPress – the most popular CMS in the world, running over 40% of all websites in existence.
-As such, I gained a lot of experience with WordPress and contributing to the open source community, which I became extremely excited about.
-Little did I know, this open source project would be a segue into my current role.
+One of the major projects we undertook was selecting a new college-wide web CMS.
+After many user groups and a lot of research, we chose WordPress – the most popular CMS in the world, currently running over 40% of all websites in existence.
+As such, I gained a lot of insight into WordPress and contributing to the open source community, which I became extremely excited about.
+Little did I know, this open source project would lead to my role at 10up.

-Though we were building award-winning projects at Colby, I felt we simply had too much work to do and not enough people to help — often we were sacrificing doing things the “right way” for getting things done.
-As such, I made it a personal goal to join a company where I could get more hands-on development experience collaborating with a larger team.
+Though we were building award-winning projects at Colby, I felt my small team simply had too much work to do and not enough people to accomplish what was needed.
+We accomplished many amazing things, but due to the small size of the group we were sacrificing doing things the “right way” in order to just get things done.
+As such, I made it a personal goal to join a company where I could get more hands-on development experience collaborating with a larger team and step back from management.
 That’s where 10up came in.

-I learned of 10up through their excellent Engineering Best Practices and their contributions to the open source community, so I was aware that they valued quality work and innovative solutions.
-I was hired at 10up as a Senior Web Developer and initially had a bit of imposter’s syndrome which made me question whether I was ‘good enough’ to work with such a smart and talented team of engineers.
+I learned of 10up through their excellent Engineering Best Practices and other contributions to the open source community, so I was aware that they valued quality work and innovative solutions.
+The prospect of working for a globally-distributed team and being able to work remotely really appealed to me.
+When I was first hired at 10up as a Senior Web Developer, I initially had a bit of imposter’s syndrome which made me question whether I was ‘good enough’ to work with such a smart and talented team of engineers.

 After joining, I was immediately comforted by the fact that they have close-knit “pods” of people that you work very closely with on projects.
-Though it’s a large company (we currently have over 300 employees), you are assigned to a few projects that you work on with other members from your pod.
-They gave me the support I needed to understand how I could contribute effectively.
+Though it’s a large company (we currently have ~300 employees), I was assigned to a few projects to work on with other members from your pod.
+This gave me the support I needed to understand how I could contribute effectively.
 10up has a stellar onboarding process so I quickly felt comfortable with the company’s processes.
 I quickly learned that I actually fit in quite well with the 10up crew and any imposter syndrome quickly subsided.

 Better Living Through Code Reviews

-One of the things I was really looking forward to at 10up was collaborating with multiple engineers – something I wasn’t able to experience previously.
-All code that 10up engineers produce are reviewed by a peer before they are merged to trunk and deployed to production.
-Code reviews are an excellent way to learn new or more efficient ways to write code, and was key to making me feel comfortable on projects.
+One of the things I was really looking forward to at 10up was collaborating with multiple engineers on projects – something I wasn’t able to experience previously.
+All code that engineers at 10up produce are reviewed by a peer before they are merged to trunk and deployed to production.
+Code reviews are an excellent way to learn new or more efficient ways to write code, and were key to making me feel comfortable on projects.
 There was always somebody looking over my code before it went to production to ensure I wasn’t doing something inadvertently incorrect, which took away a lot of stress.

 Working With Major Brands

-The work that we produce at 10up is seen daily by millions of people worldwide and we create many web projects that you might be surprised we created.
+The work that my team has produced at 10up is seen daily by millions of people worldwide and we work on many web projects that you might be surprised we created.
 To name a few, I’ve been fortunate to work on projects for Google, Salesforce, Meta (Facebook), TripAdvisor, MotorTrend and many other prominent brands (see 10up.com for more clients).

 Career Advancement Opportunities